3 steps to develop your SaaS product pricing strategy

 Often we can observe a charge less than competition approach, which many companies perceive as safe and can never go the wrong approach.
-This is wrong only by the fact that a low price can result in money leaks, and it can also affect your brand credibility as a result.
+This is wrong, as a low price can result in money leaks, and it can also affect your brand credibility as a result.

-Unfortunately, there is no golden rule or silver bullet when it comes to developing a successful product pricing strategy, there are several universal steps that can help in your decision-making, together with our SaaS pricing guide that can help obtain the big picture.
+Unfortunately, there is no golden rule or silver bullet when developing a successful product pricing strategy.
+There are several universal steps that can help in your decision-making, together with our SaaS pricing guide that can help obtain the big picture.

 Step1: What are your goals?

 A good starting point for each product pricing strategy is developing a goal framework.
 As many company departments are involved in this process, it is important to reach an agreement on what pricing and packaging should look like to satisfy each team in the pursuit of their goals.
 The two initial steps in this process would be:

 - Identify the goals sales, marketing, and product development teams are trying to achieve.

 The typical product pricing and packaging components are: